doombubbles/useful-utilities/README.md

 - Multi Place
   - Holding Shift can multi place for anything: Towers, Powers, Instas, Geraldo Items
 - UI Transparency
-  - New slider within the acccesibility page that can make UI like the tower select menu partially transparent
+  - New slider within the mod settings page that can make UI like the tower select menu partially transparent
 - Hotkey Display
   - Display the hotkeys for towers in the Shop Menu
 - Wiki Links